Related Reading: What Info Goes In My Digital Guidebook?

 Hostfully Review – Overall Thoughts

 I give Hostfully a two thumbs up.
 It’ll take you about 30 minutes to create your first guidebook and save you hours of future time in answering guest questions.
 It’s clear that Hostfully is the market leader and dedicated to providing the best electronic guidebooks on the market.
-From their impressive blog to their useful email campaigns, Hostfully and electronic guidebooks have become synonyms in my mind.
+From their impressive blog to their useful email campaigns, Hostfully and the Airbnb digital guidebook have become synonyms in my mind.

 Check out this Q+A with Hostfully President and Founder, David Jacoby!
 Click To Tweet